paulowen/relativeflow/content/post/connected-static-routes.md

  no auto-summary
 ```

 On R2, we verify that it has received any RIP prefixes.
-We would expect to see a RIB entry for the Loopback0 address of R1.
+We would expect to see a RIB entry for at least the Loopback0 address of R1.

 ```
 R2#show ip route rip